CogentRedTester/mpv-coverart/README.md

 ## Scan Conditions
 By default the script only searches for cover art if the current file is detected to be an audio file.
-An audio file is defined as one where the first entry in the track list is an audio track, or is tagged as cover art.
+An audio file is a file with audio streams and no video streams above 1 fps.
 The script can be changed to always scan for cover art in the options.

 The script will detect when a file in the same directory is loaded and will reuse the same cover art without rescanning the folder.
 Additionally, if `--audio-display=no` is set then this script will not search for cover art at all.
 All options that can affect when files get scanned are documented in coverart.conf.